chargeprice/chargeprice-api-docs/api/v1/partner_feedback/create.md

 * `tariff_update`

 All of these types have the following generic and required attributes.
-In brackets the max. length of the string.

-* `content` (100,000): Free text about the change of the tariff
+* `content`: Free text about the change of the tariff
-* `language` (2): ISO-639-1 language code (e.g. en, de, nl, fr)
+* `language`: ISO-639-1 language code (e.g. en, de, nl, fr)

 ### Attributes per type

 All of them are of type `string` and are mandatory (but can have an empty value).
-In brackets the max. length of the string.

 * `tariff_update`:
-  * `tariff` (1000): Name of the user facing tariff, to which the update applies to
+  * `tariff`: Name of the user facing tariff, to which the update applies to
-  * `cpo` (10,000): Names of the CPOs (comma separated) to which this tariff applies to.
+  * `cpo`: Names of the CPOs (comma separated) to which this tariff applies to.
 If update applies to all CPOs or the CPOs are unknown, it can be left empty.
-  * `emp` (1000): Name of the EMP which ownes the tariff.
+  * `emp`: Name of the EMP which ownes the tariff.

 ## Example